SWeav02/baderkit/docs/methods.md

     W. Tang, E. Sanville, and G. Henkelman, A grid-based Bader analysis algorithm without lattice bias, [J. Phys.: Condens.
 Matter 21, 084204 (2009)](https://theory.cm.utexas.edu/henkelman/code/bader/download/tang09_084204.pdf)

 === "weight"

+    **Key Takeaways:** Extremely accurate, but not suitable for codes relying on one assignment per grid point.
+May result in extra basins compared to other methods.

     This method reduces errors due to orientation by allowing each point to be partially assigned to multiple basins.
 This method tends to provide the most accurate